 Learn more about our accreditation and approvals.

-Chamberlain College of Nursing has a 125-year history of preparing extraordinary nursing graduates.
+Chamberlain College of Nursing has more than 125 years of history of preparing extraordinary nursing graduates.

 Our roots go back to the Deaconess tradition of 19th-century Europe.
 Florence Nightingale, the founder of modern nursing, studied at a Deaconess facility in Germany and later applied the concepts she learned to her nursing practice.